detekt/detekt/docs/pages/baseline.md

 With the cli option `--baseline` or the detekt-gradle-plugin closure-property `baseline` you can specify a file which is used to generate a `baseline.xml`.
 It is a file where ignored code smells are defined.

-The intention of a temporary suppressed issues is that only new code smells are printed on further analysis.
+The intention of `CurrentIssues` is that only new code smells are printed on further analysis.
-The suppressed false positives can be used to write down false positive detections (instead of suppressing them and pollute your code base).
+The `ManuallySuppressedIssues` can be used to write down false positive detections (instead of suppressing them and pollute your code base).

 The `ID` node has the following structure: `<RuleID>:<Codesmell_Signature>`.
 When adding a custom issue to the xml file, make sure the `RuleID` should be self-explaining.